North Carolina DWI FAQ

 12) I hear lawyers talk about different levels of DWI punishment, what does that mean?

 Answer: If you are convicted of DWI in North Carolina, you immediately have a sentencing hearing, during which the judge will decide your punishment.
 When deciding your punishment, the judge will first need to determine what level you are for DWI sentencing purposes.
 In North Carolina, there are a number of different DWI sentencing levels laid out by statute.
 In order for the judge to determine your DWI sentencing level, he or she must consider the grossly aggravating factors, aggravating factors, and mitigating factors that exist in your case, if any.
 The factors the judge considers are also laid out in the DWI sentencing statute.
 Once the judge determines which DWI sentencing level is appropriate in your case, they will then issue a sentence/punishment that is appropriate per the guidelines laid out in the applicable statute.

-While this is a very small sample-size of the common questions our DWI clients have, if you or someone you know finds themselves charged with DWI in Charlotte, please do not hesitate to contact Randall & Stump, PLLC at (980) 237-4579 to speak with an experienced and highly skilled Charlotte DWI lawyer.
+While this is a very small sample-size of the common questions our DWI clients have, if you or someone you know finds themselves charged with DWI in Charlotte, please do not hesitate to contact Randall & Stump, Criminal Defense Attorneys at (980) 237-4579 to speak with an experienced and highly skilled Charlotte DWI lawyer.
 The consultation is free and might save you from the severe punishment and long-term consequences associated with a DWI conviction.